gidox1/ajoWalletAPI/README.md

 To run, you must have docker installed on your machine. preferably Version 17.12.0-ce-mac55 Once installed, run ./bin/start.sh in your terminal.
-This should spin up a disposable app conntainer.
+This should spin up a disposable app container.

-Another script that can be cound there is the clean.sh, which when run with the command ./bin/clean.sh will stop all containers created with a predefined image.
+Another script that can be found there is the clean.sh, which when run with the command ./bin/clean.sh will stop all containers created with the predefined image.

 The app is built in such a way that way that notable actions have their own custom routes and test ca be done via postman.